couchbase-partners/amazon-cloud-formation-couchbase/README.md

 ## Environment Setup

-You will need an AWS account with permission to access a variety of services including Cloud Formation, EC2, EBS and IAM.
+You will need an AWS account with permission to access a variety of services including Cloud Formation, EC2 and EBS.

 Now install and configure the AWS CLI.
 Follow the instructions Amazon provides [here](http://docs.aws.amazon.com/cli/latest/userguide/installing.html).
 Basically all you need to do is: